mmmcode/iri/README.md

 # Scraping / Analyzing / Visualizing 'english.khamenei.ir'

-The repository contains the scripts for scraping and analyzing the speeches of Ali Khamenei and the text data set.
+TThe repository contains the scripts for scraping and analyzing the speeches of Ali Khamenei and the collected speeches data set.

 # Scripts
 **Scraping_Script.R**